Is Religion a Force for Evil?

 However, what the media won’t tell you is that every August many of the different churches in Jerusalem meet daily for an hour of united prayer for peace in the Middle East.
 Religion can be and has been a real power for good.
 But, all too often, it has been and is a cause of strife and even violence.

 But religious people need to dialogue in order to remove misunderstandings and causes of strife and unnecessary division.
-I was pleased therefore, at the initiative of the Bishop of Norwich, to be part of a small group of clergy who were guests of 50-60 Muslims, at the University of East Anglia.
+I was pleased therefore, at the initiative of my bishop, to be part of a small group of clergy who were guests of 50-60 Muslims, at a local university.
 We also had a Jewish rabbi with us.
 It was great (though a tad uncomfortable for an old codger like me) to sit on the carpet, after observing their very reverent worship and enjoying their generous hospitality, and talk with young men from places like Saudi Arabia, Afghanistan, Libya and East Jerusalem.
-There will be other such gatherings.

 Most Muslims are decent, ordinary and very hospitable people, not bomb-bearing fanatics.
-They don’t persecute Christians as some extremists are doing in Iraq today.
+They don’t persecute Christians as some extremists are doing in the Middle East today.
 (Perhaps I should add that most Hindus don’t viciously persecute Christians, as some are doing in India today).

 The media play a vital role in our democracy but they also cause problems, not least by their focus on extremists, fanatics and nutcases, which influences us to think quite wrongly that whole religious communities or people groups (especially Arabs) are suspect or even dangerous.
 Such is the power of ignorance, suspicion and paranoia.